 Since August 2004, we have experienced a number of changes in our senior management, including changes in our Chief Executive Officer, Chief Financial Officer, Chief Operating Officer, Executive Vice President of Finance and Strategy and Interim co-Chief Financial Officer and our Executive Vice President, General Counsel and Secretary.
 The individual currently serving as Chief Financial Officer is serving in an interim capacity.
-In addition, Neil Smit assumed the positions of President and Chief Executive Officer effective August 22, 2005 and on September 26, 2005, it was announced that Grier Raclin will become the Executive Vice President, General Counsel and Corporate Secretary.
+In addition, Neil Smit assumed the positions of President and Chief Executive Officer effective August 22, 2005, and Grier Raclin became the Executive Vice President, General Counsel and Corporate Secretary effective October 10, 2005.
 These senior management changes could disrupt our ability to manage our business as we transition to and integrate a new management team, and any such disruption could adversely affect our operations, growth, financial condition and results of operations.